SV8ARJ/open_tuner/README.md

 - Sound may be muted/umnmuted from player (not synced with control panel yet)

   *** Hacks for own use...
+  Thank you Chris for the nice picture !

 ![2024-06-09 20_12_50-Open Tuner  (ZR6TG) - (ARJ-01) - PicoTuner](https://github.com/SV8ARJ/open_tuner/assets/43477917/05b6f09d-b959-4f38-99ca-f3f7d8ef8fc4)